hollymolly2708/skincarean-backend/README.md

 * Authentication and Authorization :

-   * To handle authentication and authorization, i use JWT TOKEN.
+   * To handle authentication and authorization, i use Bearer TOKEN Authentication.
 So whenever user login using simple login or with google.
-Backend would be send the JWT TOKEN for the frontend, and the token will be used by frontend in the request header.
-So, to access the feature like cart and order, user only needed to send request to backend accompanied by JWT TOKEN which is in the request header and some request body if there are.
+Backend would be send the Bearer TOKEN for the frontend, and the token will be used by frontend in the request header.
+So, to access the feature like cart and order, user only needed to send request to backend accompanied by Bearer TOKEN which is in the request header and some request body if there are.
      So the backend will validate, is the user valid or not.
 Whenever user is'nt valid, the backend will be sent 401 response code that means "Unauthorized".
 And this is not only for login but whenever user wanna to access the feature of this application that need authorization.